U.S. Department of Energy - Energy Efficiency and Renewable Energy

 Vehicle Technologies Office – EPAct Transportation Regulatory Activities

 The Energy Policy Act (EPAct) includes specific terminology related to transportation requirements.
 Knowing the definitions of these key terms is helpful in understanding the EPAct regulatory activities.
-Definitions for terms not listed below can be found in the program regulations.
+Definitions for additional Program-related terminology are set forth in the Program's regulations, at 10 CFR 490.2.

 Alternative Compliance Vehicle